3 dead as Elsa speeds through Caribbean, aims for Cuba

-PORT-AU-PRINCE, Haiti (AP) — Hurricane Elsa fell back to tropical storm force as it brushed past Haiti and the Dominican Republic on Saturday and threatened to unleash flooding and landslides before taking aim at Cuba and Florida.
+PORT-AU-PRINCE, Haiti (AP) — Tropical Storm Elsa battered the southern coasts of Haiti and the Dominican Republic on Saturday, downing trees and blowing off roofs as it sped through the Caribbean, killing at least three people.

-The storm was centered about 195 miles (310 kilometers) east of Kingston, Jamaica, and was moving west-northwest at 28 mph (44 kph).
-It had maximum sustained winds of 70 mph (110 kph) as the tropical storm, which had been a Category 1 hurricane earlier on Saturday, weakened during its approach to Hispaniola and Cuba, according to the National Hurricane Center in Miami.
+The storm was centered about 175 miles (280 kilometers) east-southeast of Montego Bay, Jamaica, and was swirling west-northwest at 17 mph (28 kph).
+It had maximum sustained winds of 65 mph (100 kph) as the tropical storm, which had been a Category 1 hurricane earlier on Saturday, weakened in its approach to Hispaniola and Cuba, according to the National Hurricane Center in Miami.

-The long-term forecast track showed it heading toward Florida as a tropical storm by Tuesday morning, but some models would carry it into the Gulf or up the Atlantic Coast.
+The storm was forecast to hit Cuba next on a path that would take it to Florida, with some models showing it would spin into the Gulf or up the Atlantic Coast.
 A tropical storm watch was in effect for the Florida Keys from Craig Key westward to Dry Tortugas.

+Elsa prompted Gov. Ron DeSantis to declare a state of emergency in 15 Florida counties, including in Miami-Dade County where the high-rise condominium building collapsed last week.

-At least one death was reported in St. Lucia, according to the Caribbean Disaster Emergency Management Agency.
+One death was reported in St. Lucia, according to the Caribbean Disaster Emergency Management Agency.
+Meanwhile, a 15-year-old boy and a 75-year-old woman died Saturday in separate events in the Dominican Republic after walls collapsed on them, according to a statement from the Emergency Operations Center.

+The deaths come a day after Elsa caused widespread damage in several eastern Caribbean islands as a Category 1 hurricane, the first of the Atlantic season.
+Among the hardest hit was Barbados, where more than 1,100 people reported damaged houses, including 62 homes that completely collapsed as the government promised to find and fund temporary housing to avoid clustering people in shelters amid the pandemic.

+Dozens of trees and power lines lay strewn across Barbados, where several schools and government buildings were damaged and hundreds of customers were still without power on Saturday, according to officials.

+“This is a hurricane that has hit us for the first time in 66 years,” Prime Minister Mia Mottley said Saturday.
+“There is no doubt this is urgent.”

+Barbados suspended classes until Wednesday and expected to reopen its international airport on Sunday.

-In Haiti, authorities used social media to alert people about the storm and urged them to evacuate if they lived near water or mountain flanks.
+Downed trees also were reported in Haiti, where authorities used social media to alert people about the storm and urged them to evacuate if they lived near water or mountain flanks.

 “The whole country is threatened,” the Civil Protection Agency said in a statement.
 “Make every effort to escape before it’s too late.”